Arziel1992/Z-S-Overview-Pack/README.md

     - Dro:  Drone(s) & Fighter(s)
     - Neut: Neutral(s)
     - NPC:  Rat(s) - Non-Player Character(s)
     - Mod:  Module(s)
+    - Sta:  Station(s) & Citadel(s)

 ## Important!

 ##### If you clone and/or fork the repository!
 - Starting from Version v2.66.2012, versioning has been standardized (more information on the **[Changelog](https://github.com/Arziel1992/Z-S-Overview-Pack/blob/master/CHANGELOG.md)** file).
-    - The inclusion of version tags and consistant numbering has been implemented, should allow to keep a better track of the modifications.
+    - The inclusion of version tags and consistant numbering has been implemented, will allow to keep a better track of the modifications.
 - If you plan to clone and/or fork the repository, it is recommended to do it from this version forward.
 - Commit Squashing WILL NOT be done randomly from now on, so don't worry about an inconsistant history.
     - If a Commit Squash happens, we'll notify all the cloners/forkers previously.